KarynaMisnik/arduino-projects-code/README.md

 <li>The LED turns on depending on whether the input pin goes HIGH or LOW based on the button's state.</li>
 </ul>

+## Question 3

+>“Properties of Pins Configured as INPUT”.
+What happens to the PIN voltage level if you have nothing connected to it?

+**Floating Pin:**

+When a pin is configured as **INPUT** and nothing is connected to it, the pin is **"floating"**.

+This means that the voltage on the pin is <ins>undefined</ins> and can fluctuate randomly due to electrical noise or capacitance in the environment.

+As a result, the pin will read unpredictable values—sometimes **HIGH**, sometimes **LOW**.

+## Question 4

+> What is the “INPUT_PULLUP” option?

+The <code>INPUT_PULLUP</code> option in Arduino configures a pin as an input with an internal pull-up resistor enabled.

+**Internal Pull-Up Resistor:** It connects the input pin to **HIGH** (usually 5V) by default through an internal resistor (typically 20kΩ to 50kΩ).

+**Pin Behavior:**

+When the pin is not connected or floating, it will read **HIGH** (because of the pull-up resistor).
+When the pin is connected to **GND** (e.g., when a button is pressed), it will read **LOW**.

+It eliminates the need for an external resistor to keep the input pin in a defined state when no button or sensor is connected.
+It's especially useful for buttons or switches that connect the pin to **GND** when pressed.

+<code>pinMode(buttonPin, INPUT_PULLUP);  // Use internal pull-up resistor</code>

+> This ensures the pin will be HIGH when the button is not pressed and LOW when the button is pressed (connected to GND).

 <details>
   <summary>Source</summary>